Higher Diploma in Cloud and Mobile Software Development – January 2014

 This Springboard funded programme is targeted at Level 8 degree holders who are not currently in employment and wish to convert to a career in IT.
 The programme is delivered using cloud based technologies, learning about cloud in the cloud.

-Graduates from the CIT Cloud Computing programmes possess the key in-demand skills that industry requires.
-CIT is now a major player contributing to the growth of a cloud eco-system within Ireland and providing graduates with the necessary skills to fuel Ireland’s ambition to become a key global location for the expansion of the cloud computing industry.
+Major skill gaps in Software Development have been identified in numerous reports and forecasts by organisations such as Forrester Research, Gartner and Forfás.
+Cork Institute of Technology (CIT) is addressing these skill gaps with the innovative Higher Diploma in Cloud and Mobile Software Development programme which has technology as its core focus.
+Graduates from this programme possess the key in-demand skills that industry desires.
+CIT is now a major player contributing to the growth of a cloud eco-system within Ireland.
+Graduates from our programmes possess the necessary skills to fuel Ireland’s ambition of becoming a key global location for the expansion of the cloud computing industry.

-BSc and MSC students study part-time and the programmes are delivered using cloud based online technologies; learning about cloud computing in the cloud.
-Online learning environments are used throughout the programme to enable learning to take place anywhere, at any time.
-CIT’s state-of-the-art systems, combined with sophisticated learning environments, enable students to achieve the measurable learning outcomes in the most flexible way possible.
-All lectures are streamed live and each session is captured and stored in the cloud for later retrieval by students.
-This facilitates lecture review, revision, and enables students to access lectures and labs by simply using a web browser.
+Online synchronous and asynchronous learning environments are used throughout this programme to enable learning to take place anywhere at any time.
+Private clouds in CIT’s new datacentre are deployed to support remote student labs.
+These state-of-the-art systems combined with sophisticated learning environments enable each student to achieve the measurable learning outcomes in the most flexible way possible.
+All lectures are streamed live over the Internet and each session is captured and stored in the cloud for later retrieval by students.
+This facilitates lecture review, revision and enables students to access lectures and labs by simply using a web browser.